Indonesian mass killings of 1965–66: Impact

 Sukarno's balancing act of "Nasakom" (nationalism, religion, communism) had been unravelled.
 His most significant pillar of support, the PKI, had been effectively eliminated by the other two pillars—the Army and political Islam; and the Army was on the way to unchallenged power.
-Many Muslims were no longer trusting of Sukarno, and by early 1966, Suharto began to defy Sukarno openly, a policy that Army leaders had previously avoided.
+Many Muslims no longer trusted him, and by early 1966, Suharto began to openly defy Sukarno, a policy that Army leaders had previously avoided.
 Sukarno attempted to cling to power and mitigate the Army's new-found influence, although he could not bring himself to blame the PKI for the coup as demanded by Suharto.
 On 1 February 1966, Sukarno promoted Suharto to the rank of lieutenant general.
 The Supersemar decree of 11 March 1966 transferred much of Sukarno's power over the parliament and Army to Suharto, ostensibly allowing Suharto to do whatever was needed to restore order.
-On 12 March 1967, Sukarno was stripped of his remaining power by Indonesia's provisional parliament, and Suharto named Acting President.
-On 21 March 1968, the Provisional People's Consultative Assembly formally elected Suharto as president.
+On 12 March 1967, Sukarno was stripped of his remaining power by Indonesia's provisional parliament, and Suharto named acting president.
+On 21 March 1968, the same parliament formally elected Suharto as president.

 Several hundred or thousand Indonesian leftists travelling abroad were unable to return to their homeland.
 For example, Djawoto, the ambassador to China, refused to be recalled and spent the rest of his life outside of Indonesia.
 Some of these exiles, writers by trade, continued writing.
 This Indonesian exile literature was full of hatred for the new government and written simply, for general consumption, but necessarily published internationally.

 In late 1968, the National Intelligence Estimate for Indonesia reported: "An essential part of the Suharto government's economic program ... has been to welcome foreign capital back to Indonesia.
 Already about 25 American and European firms have recovered control of mines, estates, and other enterprises nationalized under Sukarno.
 Liberal legislation has been enacted to attract new private foreign investment. ...
 There is substantial foreign investment in relatively untapped resources of nickel, copper, bauxite, and timber.
 The most promising industry ... is oil."

 The killings served as a direct precedent for the genocidal invasion and occupation of East Timor.
 The same generals oversaw the killing in both situations and encouraged equally brutal methods—with impunity.

 The killings in Indonesia were so effective and enjoyed such prestige among Western powers that they inspired similar anti-communist purges in countries such as Chile and Brazil.
 Vincent Bevins found evidence that indirectly linked the metaphor "Jakarta" to eleven countries.